-We use order of magnitude (OOM) estimates at the beginning of a project.
+Project managers use order of magnitude (OOM) estimates at the beginning of a project to give executives some data.
 During the initiation phase, executives need information about how much the project will cost and how long it will take.
-They must decide if the project should go forward.
-They may also need to integrate this project with other projects the organization is considering.
-The data is vital for decision-making purposes and cost-benefit decisions.
+They use this data to decide if the project should go forward.
+They may also need to decide to integrate this project with other projects the organization is considering.
+This data is vital for decision-making purposes and cost-benefit decisions.
 Unfortunately, this is the time when the project manager knows the least about what the project will entail.
-He doesn’t know what deliverables have to be produced, or how much work those deliverables will require.
-Project managers also have no idea how many team members will be available to do all this work.
-So the project manager is in no position to provide estimates that have any foundation in fact.
-Project Estimating Main Page
+He/she doesn’t know what deliverables have to be produced, or how much work those deliverables will require.
+They also have no idea how many team members will be available to do the work.
+So the project manager is in no position to provide precise estimates.

-Experience in project management, however, does not give you the ability to pull accurate numbers out of the sky.
+Project management experience does not give you the ability to pull accurate initial estimates out of the sky.
 The one exception might be when you’re repeating the same project, like building new fast food stores in the same city.
 But when you don’t have data from similar completed projects, there is no way you can provide accurate data during the initiation phase.

-Order of Magnitude Estimates Are Better Than Commitments You Can’t Keep
+Order of Magnitude Estimates: Better Than Commitments You Can’t Keep

 We’re going to express the order of magnitude estimates as a range to reflect the uncertainty.
-However, that doesn’t mean we’re going to toss out numbers with no basis in fact.
-For order of magnitude estimates, we usually use analogous estimating techniques to provide the raw data and then alter this historical data in two ways.
-First, we’ll adjust the historical data to reflect the differences between the current project were trying to estimate and the completed project.
-We might gather people with known expertise and ask them to assess the difference in complexity, intensity and difficulty of the current project and the historic one.
+We usually use analogous estimating techniques to provide the raw data and then alter this historical data in two ways.
+First, we’ll adjust the historical data to reflect the differences between the current project we’re estimating and the completed project.
+We might gather people with known expertise and ask them to assess the differences in complexity, intensity and difficulty of the current project versus the historic one.
 They might come up with a 15% adjustment factor.
 This means the current project is 15% more difficult and will require that much additional time.

 The second adjustment we would make is to apply our uncertainty percentages.
 As an example the -25% to +75% range we discussed above.
-So the numbers would look like this
+So the numbers for the new DEF project versus the ABC historical project look like this:

 Hours of Work

-From the archives; ABC project actual 10,400 hours of work
+From the archives: ABC project actually took 10,400 hours of work

 The project manager would present this information by saying something like this.
 “We’ve assembled our best experts and used actual data from the ABC project done two years ago.
-We asked our experts to look at the hours ABC took and reach consensus on the differences between this new project and the one we did several years ago.
-They concluded that the current one was 15% more difficult and would require that many more hours.
-Then I applied the uncertainty factors to reflect how little we know about the project this early in the effort.
+We asked our experts to look at the hours ABC took and reach consensus on the differences between the new DEF project and the ABC project.
+They concluded that the DEF project is 15% more difficult and would require that many more hours.
+Then I applied the uncertainty factors to reflect how little we know about the DEF project this early in the effort.
 The combination of those two data sources gives us the range of hours that you see above.”

-When the executives complain about the lack of precision the project manager can say no more than, “this is the best available information we have as of today.
-As we learn more during the planning effort I will be able to provide you with increasingly precise numbers but we will always be dealing with some uncertainty.”
+When the executives complain about the lack of precision the project manager can say, “This is the best available information we have as of today.
+As we learn more during the planning effort, I will be able to provide you with increasingly precise numbers.
+But we will always be dealing with some uncertainty.”